-Office Hours: Wednesday 1-2 pm and Thursday 4-6 pm or by appointment.
+Office Hours: Monday 4-6 pm and Wednesday 6:50-7:50 pm or by appointment.

-Will be on Zoom: https://stonybrook.zoom.us/j/8189776222
+Will be in person and on Zoom: https://stonybrook.zoom.us/j/8189776222

 E-Mail: alaa.abdelhafez@stonybrook.edu

-Course Location: On Zoom (via Blackboard)
+Course Location: Physics P127

-Course Time: Wednesdays from 4:25 to 7:15 pm
+Course Time: Wednesdays from 4:00 to 6:50 pm

-Course Description: This is an online course.
-The seminar meets once weekly, complementing the semester of student teaching.
-Class will be delivered on Zoom during the same/day time the class is scheduled to meet.
-The Zoom link can be accessed from Blackboard by clicking on "Zoom Meeting" then "start".
+Course Description: The seminar meets once weekly, complementing the semester of student teaching.
 It is an integral facet of the student teaching experience and will serve both as a forum for sharing ideas, concerns, problems and solutions as well as a means of preparation for effective teaching.
 Current issues in math education will be discussed and membership in a professional organization will be required.
 At the completion of the course a work sample and a dispositions essay will have been required.
 Lesson plans will be turned in or emailed each week for lessons taught the previous week.
 Use of the lesson plan template distributed in class is required.
 Attendance at the seminar is mandatory and will be recorded.
 An exit interview will be held at the end of the semester (either individually or as a group).